acreter/dotfiles/README.md

 All directories at the root of this repository are GNU Stow packages.
-Note that this is just a quick dump and therefore specialized for my machines.
-You should probably just take these packages as reference.
+The target directory should be your home directory.
+Make sure that the directory "$HOME/.config" exists.

 ~ac